Joint Active Learning with Feature Selection via CUR Matrix Decomposition: PROPOSED METHOD

-However, (\ref{obj3}) is still an NP-hard problem due to the matrix $l_{2,0}$ norm and the combinational nature of the rank function.
+However, (\ref{obj3}) is still an NP-hard problem due to the matrix $l_{2,0}$ norm.
 Fortunately, there exists theoretical progress that $\|\mathbf{W}\|_{2,1}$ is the minimum convex hull of $\|\mathbf{W}\|_{2,0}$ \cite{nie2013early}.
 The result of minimizing $\|\mathbf{W}\|_{2,1}$ is the same as that of minimizing $\|\mathbf{W}\|_{2,0}$, as long as $\mathbf{W}$ is row-sparse enough.
-Meanwhile, it has been proved that the convex envelope of rank($\mathbf{W}$) on the set \{$\mathbf{W}\in \mathbb{R}^{n\times d}: \sigma_1(\mathbf{W})\leq 1$\} is the nuclear norm $\|\mathbf{W}\|_{\ast}$ \cite{fazel2002matrix}, where $\sigma_1(\mathbf{W})$ is the largest singular value of $\mathbf{W}$.
-In other words, the nuclear norm is the best convex approximation of the rank function over the unit ball of matrices with the largest singular values less than one.
 Therefore, (\ref{obj3}) can be relaxed to the following convex optimization problem: